TREASURIES-Prices edge higher on dovish ECB, U.S. jobs data eyed

 By Sam Forgione

-NEW YORK, Sept 3 (Reuters) - U.S. Treasuries prices rose modestly on Thursday after a dovish outlook from the European Central Bank made U.S. government debt more attractive than European counterparts, but caution ahead of Friday’s monthly U.S. employment report limited gains.
+NEW YORK, Sept 3 (Reuters) - U.S. Treasuries prices rose on Thursday after a dovish outlook from the European Central Bank made U.S. government debt more attractive than European counterparts but caution ahead of Friday’s monthly U.S. employment report limited gains.

 The European Central Bank cut its inflation and growth forecasts for the euro zone and its president, Mario Draghi, said things could get worse.
 The bank pledged to beef up or prolong its bond-buying program if the picture darkened further, although no one on the bank’s Governing Council had argued for it now.